 Lots of kids want to be police officers when they grow up, and police officer costumes and dress-up items ought to be a staple of every playroom.
 This children’s police officer costume comes with the full police uniform and police hat, and this version includes a cute dress and some accessories.
 Pair either one with some black shoes and sunglasses, and you’re good to go.

 It doesn’t take a full costume to bring out imagination, though.
 Any child can pretend to be a police officer with the right accessories.
-A black T-shirt and this simple police vest is one way to do it.
+A black T-shirt and a simple police vest is one way to do it.
 Also, what would an officer be without their shiny silver badge or their trusty flashlight?
 All of these items and more can be found in this police accessory kit, too.

 To create a fun DIY activity for your kids that matches this costume theme, design a “scene of the crime,” complete with evidence and clues.
 Use a series of hidden hints and riddles that guide the children around the house to the location of the next clue.